Self-refuting worldviews need to be discarded

 - The fossils are still there.
 Since the rate of continental erosion limits their age to (at most) 10s of millions of years, then the fossils would have long ago been eroded along with the rest of the sedimentary layers if the recycling of uplift has renewed the continents.
 Since there are still fossils, the continents are young.
 Old earthism is falsified.

-CB also quotes Reasons To Believe (an old earth organization) saying that humans emerged somewhere around 150 thousand years ago.
+CB also quotes Reasons To Believe (an old earth organization) saying that humans emerged somewhere around 150,000 years ago.
 This number is counter to the biblical genealogies in Genesis 5, against the population growth statistics, and against the latest research in genetics, which show an increase in entropy.
 The latest work in genetics confirms exactly what the Bible revealed in the biblical genealogies that have been repeated in 1 Chronicles 1 and Luke 3.
 The human genome accumulates hundreds of mutations in each generation that natural selection cannot remove since natural selection works on the phenotype level and not the genetic level.
 Since humans have not gone extinct, old earthism is falsified.

 CB continues with: